tamaskovacs0408/algorithms/README.md

 Merge sort is recursively dividing an array into two halves, sorting and then merging them.

+The algorithm has two parts(two functions): mergeSort(separate the arrays) and merge(merge the separated arrays).
+1. mergeSort:
+   - Takes an array as argument
+   - If the array contains only one element, returns the array
+   - Declare 3 variables:
+     1. `middle` for the middle element of the array
+     2. `left` for the "left side" of the separated array (from the first element to the middle element)
+     3. `right` for the "right side" of the separated array (from the middle element to the end of the array)
+   -

 ```js
   function mergeSort(array) {
   if (array.length === 1) return array;